TerminalAddict/loudas.com-website/_posts/2021-08-04-GWM-Cannon-Roof-Basket.md

 We did some small road/wind testing.
 And we decided that simply "breaking" the wind should be enough.

-Well I could do that be re-relocating my lightbar to the front, and putting in a spacer using 32mm alloy!
+Well I could do that by re-relocating my lightbar to the front, and putting in a spacer using 32mm alloy!

 {% include thumbnail.html img="20210804_121032.jpg" %}